-FICA Tax Rate and When to Pay
+FICA Taxes: What to Pay

 Employees and employers share the total tax burden of Social Security and Medicare taxes.
 Half of the FICA tax amount owed is paid by the employer and the other half is withheld from an employee’s paycheck.

-- Social Security Tax (12.4% total) – 6.2% is withheld from employee paychecks and the remaining 6.2% is paid by the employer.
-The tax is paid on wages up to $147,000 for 2022.
+- Social Security tax (12.4% total): 6.2% is withheld from employee paychecks and the remaining 6.2% is paid by the employer.
+The tax is paid on wages up to $176,100 for 2025.

-- Medicare Tax (2.9% total) – Employees’ share of 1.45% is withheld from their paychecks while the employer pays the remaining 1.45%.
+- Medicare tax (2.9% total): Employees’ share of 1.45% is withheld from their paychecks while the employer pays the remaining 1.45%.
 There is no income cap on Medicare taxes.

 As an employer, it is your responsibility to remit both the employee share and your share of FICA tax on time.
 Deducting FICA properly is extremely important, so it’s vital that you understand the process while doing your payroll.